markoa/website/src/content/signals/dont-guessbuild.md

 One of the principles in product design that we've established at Operately is to avoid guessbuilding.

-It's the discipline of stopping the design of a new feature at the edge where certainty ends and speculation begins.
+We stop the design of a new feature at the edge where certainty ends and speculation begins.

-The pattern we've noticed is, we start by solving specific, well-defined problems that either we or our users are definitely experiencing.
+The pattern we've noticed is, we start by solving specific problems that either we or our users are experiencing.
 As we analyze the problems, we start seeing patterns that shape the general solution.

 This is where things get dangerous.
 The general solution opens up possibilities for handling hypothetical use cases that we haven't actually encountered yet.

-I'm not saying this principle is new.
+This isn't new.
 In software development, people who practiced Extreme Programming in the mid 90s coined an acronym YAGNI – _you ain't gonna need it_.

-Don't be a fool and spend time programming flexibility, infrastructure, and capabilities that you presume your software will need in the future — because it most likely won't.
+Don't be a fool and spend time programming capabilities that you presume your software will need in the future — because it most likely won't.

 Likewise, we aim to draw a clear line between: